Witnessing quantum memory in non-Markovian processes

-A different family of separability criteria was introduced by Doherty \emph{et al.}~\cite{Doherty:2004aa}.
-These criteria are based on the PPT criterion applied on symmetric extensions of the state.
-For example, for $\rho^{AB}$, one can apply the PPT criterion to the extended state $\tilde{\rho}^{ABA}$ and obtain the following necessary conditions for the state to be separable: \ba \tilde{\rho}>0,\ \ \tilde{\rho}^{T_A}>0,\ \ \tilde{\rho}^{T_B}>0, \ea One can keep extending the state (i.e. $\rho^{ABAA}$) and obtain new families of conditions, each at least as strong as the previous ones.
+One can keep extending the state (i.e. $\rho^{ABAA}$) and obtain new families of conditions, each at least as strong as the previous ones.
 This creates a hierarchy of families of separability criteria which was proven to be complete---for an entangled state it is guaranteed that some level of the hierarchy will prove non-separability.
 The first step of the hierarchy is the PPT criterion, the first symmetric extension is the second step, and so on.
-As we discussed earlier, these results directly extend to define a complete family of criteria for classical memory.
+As we discussed earlier, these results directly extend to define a family of \emph{criteria for classical memory}.